COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Two large cohort studies examined the clinical correlates and prognostic significance of ALK alterations.
 One study from the COG examined ALK status in 1,596 diagnostic neuroblastoma samples across all risk groups.
 Another study from SIOPEN evaluated 1,092 patients with high-risk neuroblastoma.

 In a study that compared the genomic data of primary diagnostic neuroblastomas originating in the adrenal gland (n = 646) with that of neuroblastomas originating in the thoracic sympathetic ganglia (n = 118), 16% of thoracic tumors harbored ALK mutations.

-Small-molecule ALK kinase inhibitors such as crizotinib (added to conventional therapy) are being tested in patients with recurrent ALK-mutated neuroblastoma (NCT03107988) and in patients with newly diagnosed high-risk neuroblastoma and activated ALK (COG ANBL1531).
+Small-molecule ALK kinase inhibitors such as lorlatinib (added to conventional therapy) are being tested in patients with recurrent ALK-mutated neuroblastoma (NCT03107988) and in patients with newly diagnosed high-risk neuroblastoma with activated ALK (COG ANBL1531).
 (Refer to the Treatment of High-Risk Neuroblastoma and Treatment of Recurrent Neuroblastoma sections of the PDQ summary on Neuroblastoma Treatment for more information.)

 Genomic evolution of exonic mutations

 There are limited data regarding the genomic evolution of exonic mutations from diagnosis to relapse for neuroblastoma.
 Whole-genome sequencing was applied to 23 paired diagnostic and relapsed neuroblastoma tumor samples to define somatic genetic alterations associated with relapse, while a second study evaluated 16 paired diagnostic and relapsed specimens.
 Both studies identified an increased number of mutations in the relapsed samples compared with the samples at diagnosis.
 This has been confirmed in a study of neuroblastoma tumor samples sent for next-generation sequencing.